deltaswapio/deltaswap/DEVELOP.md

     kubectl get pod -A -w

-Get logs for single guardian node:
+Get logs for single phylax node:

-    kubectl logs guardian-0
+    kubectl logs phylax-0

 Restart a specific pod:

-    kubectl delete pod guardian-0
+    kubectl delete pod phylax-0

-Adjust number of nodes in running cluster: (this is only useful if you want to test scenarios where the number of nodes diverges from the guardian set - otherwise, `tilt down --delete-namespaces` and restart the cluster)
+Adjust number of nodes in running cluster: (this is only useful if you want to test scenarios where the number of nodes diverges from the phylax set - otherwise, `tilt down --delete-namespaces` and restart the cluster)

     tilt args -- --num=2